-A typical day in boarding will see the girls woken up at 7.00am by our boarding housemistress or a boarding prefect, in time for breakfast between 7.30am and 8.00am.
-After breakfast the boarders have time to get ready to join our day girls for the entirety of the school day, which begins at 8.45am with registration.
+A typical day in boarding will see the girls woken up at 7.00am by a Sixth Form student in time for breakfast between 7.15am and 7.45am.
+After breakfast the boarders have time to get ready to join our day girls for the entirety of the school day, which begins at 8.30am with registration.

 Weekends have a different format, with girls enjoying brunch later on in the morning, before taking on the range of activities that the boarding community has to offer – find out more about boarding here.
 The boarding team also organises trips to places of interest which have recently included a visit to the London Fashion Museum and the Harry Potter Film Studios.